 As consumer purchasing and transaction methods evolved and changed to reduce contact and adapt to COVID-19, schools across the UK and globally have seen a significant transition to similar processes.
 Gareth began the session by sharing valuable insights into how consumer purchasing habits have changed and what this means for schools:

-“There’s been a huge increase in the number of contactless payments that are taking place across the UK.
-Since the start of the pandemic, where 40% of all card transactions were contactless, we’re now at a stage where that has reached almost 90% of all card transactions.
+“There’s been a considerable increase in the number of contactless payments that are taking place across the UK.
+Since the pandemic, where 40% of card transactions were contactless, that has now reached almost 90% of all card transactions.

 Contactless payments are becoming more and more part of our everyday lives and are now expanding into the school meal environment.”

 As schools adapted to low-touch transaction methods throughout COVID-19, hundreds of schools across the UK turned to CRB Cunningham’s education solutions to offer a complete contactless service to adhere to social distancing rules.
 These solutions included our grab-and-go offering of Fusion Online pre-order meal app, combined with our iPayimpact online payment software, which Gareth touched upon during the discussion.